A pre-med advising program designed to maximize your candidacy for admission to medical schools and graduate programs in health care professions.

 How do I participate in the premedical and health professions advising program?

-To participate in the program, students should contact the premedical and health professions advising and enroll as soon as you decide you want to pursue an advanced degree in a medical or health care profession.
-There is no separate application process nor are there additional tuition costs.
+To participate in the pre-med advising program, you should contact the premedical and health professions advising office and enroll as soon as you decide you want to pursue an advanced degree in a medical or health care profession.
+There is no separate application process and no additional tuition costs to participate in the program.

 No. It is not an academic program—students do not matriculate and earn a degree.
 The services of this advising supplement your academic program of study and provide guidance and support in becoming a competitive candidate for graduate study.